 Esports in twenty years (they weren't born yesterday) have produced a billion dollar industry with a trend that would make Google jealous.
 The players are celebrities, tournaments fill arenas with raving fans, and sponsors are investing more and more money.
 And that's just the beginning.

 In fact, the players are like rock stars.
-Skeptics argue that the future of esports could burst like a bubble.
+Skeptics say the future of esports could burst like a bubble.
 Like any growing business, there are huge investments in PR today, attracting investment and keeping the system up and running.
 Until the music stops.

 It's also difficult to project triumphal trajectories (I think of the NBA franchise) on esports: characteristics and dynamics of the sector are too different.
 First, esports players tend to be younger than physical sports athletes, and so far they peak between 17 and 25 years.
 They are younger and less mature people with relatively short, if not very short, careers.
 Second, the publishers own the game.
 Sounds like nonsense.
 Riot owns League of Legends, the NBA doesn't own basketball.
 These are absolute differences, which will also affect the future of eSports.

 Beyond the differences, there are many ways esports mirror traditional sports.
 Similarities that can provide some basis for predicting problems in the future of esports.
 Here are a few: then don't say I didn't warn you.